Jobs in oil and natural gas offer good benefits, high pay, and the opportunity to make a difference by helping meet the world's energy needs.

 In addition, oil and natural gas producers across the state have contributed millions of dollars in private donations and philanthropy efforts to support educational programs statewide, including projects focused on science, technology, engineering and mathematics (STEM) subjects.

 Several organizations within the oil and natural gas industry support scholarships for women interested in energy.
 For example, the Women’s Energy Network of Houston offers several academic scholarships each year for women who want to pursue a future in the oil and natural gas industry.

 With Texas as the number one oil and natural gas producing state in the nation, oil and natural gas development plays a central role in the state economy, serving as a key economic driver in communities throughout Texas.

-In 2018, oil and natural gas paid $14 billion in state and local taxes and royalties.
+In 2018, the oil and natural gas industry paid $14 billion in state and local taxes and royalties.
 This helped fund our schools, infrastructure, fire responders and other important services we rely on every day.

 Organizations like The Permian Road Safety Coalition work to bring together oil and natural gas operators with other business and community members to improve the infrastructure in the region.

 Thanks to abundant natural gas production, Texans are able to keep cool in the hottest months of the year while still saving money on their energy bills.

 In 2018, natural gas accounted for nearly half of the power generation in Texas, and as a result, Texans paid approximately 20 percent less than the national average for electricity.